Clients and tutors

 Google Analytics is a web analytics service provided by Google Inc. in order to understand how visitors use this website.
-The Google Analytics cookies remember you from one page request to the next, for example to differentiate between ‘new’ and ‘returning’ visitors.
+The GA cookies remember you from one page request to the next.
+It differentiates between ‘new’ and ‘returning’ visitors.

 We receive reports from Google Inc. about website usage (such as the number of visitors to this website or the number of unique page views).

-Google Analytics cookies do not collect personal information about you.
-You can opt out of Google Analytics without affecting your use of our website – for more information on opting out of being tracked by Google Analytics across all websites you use, visit this Google page.
+GA cookies do not collect personal information about you.
+You can opt out of GA without affecting your use of our website.

 Tutors can control whether their client reviews can be seen by other users of the website through their user profile by accessing the sign-in page, and selecting notifications.

 Disclosure of information We will not disclose your personal information to third parties save for the following:

 - suppliers and sub-contractors who may provide elements of the content and services available (or available to order) on our website.
 For example, the third party company which deals with all payments made through our website and any tutor who is delivering in-house services on our behalf;